 The Ultimate Guide to Modern Rugs

-From the bright orange shag of the ‘70s to today’s handwoven beauties, we can all agree that rugs have come a long way when it comes to design and functionality.
-Whether you’re looking for a statement-making decorative piece for your formal living room or a soft (and durable) place to play in your baby’s nursery, there’s a rug for you.
+From the bright orange shag of the ‘70s to today’s modern rugs, we can all agree that rugs have come a long way when it comes to design and functionality.
+Whether you’re looking for a statement-making decorative piece for your formal, mid century living room or a soft (and durable) place to play in your baby’s nursery, there’s a rug for you.

 Size, color, materials, durability — there’s a lot to think about when it comes to choosing the perfect rug for your space.
 Luckily for you, we’ve created this all-in-one guide to help ensure you start rug shopping on the right *ehem* foot.